JungVictor/jungvictor.github.io/doc/implementing-a-constraint.md

 The parameters contain all information about the constraint.
 The parameters will be shared by all states.
 For instance, the parameters of a [Sum Constraint](mddbuilder?id=sum) are the lower bound and upper bound of the sum.

-> It is recommended that you implement the `Allocable` interface, but it is not necessary as we may build few objects of type Parameters.
+> It is recommended that you extends the `ConstraintParameters` abstract class, but it is not necessary.
+The `ConstraintParameters` implements the `Allocable` interface, so it means that you will have to implement an allocator for your parameters.

 ## State